yemo1/EntityFramework.Docs/entity-framework/ef6/get-started/get-entity-framework.md

 ## ![VisualStudio_lg](../ef6/media/visualstudio-lg.png) EF Tools for Visual Studio

-The Entity Framework 6 Tools are included in Visual Studio 2013.
+The Entity Framework 6 Tools are included in Visual Studio 2013 and up.
 If you are using Visual Studio 2012, the tooling is [available on the Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=40762).

 If you perform a custom install of Visual Studio you will need to ensure **Microsoft Web Developer Tools** or **Microsoft SQL Server Data Tools** is selected, otherwise the EF Tools will not be installed.